Requirements engineering in software startups: a grounded theory approach (2016)

 Vancouver

-- Fostering effective inter-team knowledge sharing in agile software development
+- The influence of organizational factors on inter-team knowledge sharing effectiveness in agile environments

 - Useful statistical methods for human factors research in software engineering: a discussion on validation with quantitative data